Home Welcome to the Global

 Paternal Lineage Test

 If your goal is to try to expand your family tree, the Paternal Lineage tests provide the DNA results necessary to help find other participants who might be genetically related to you.
 The Paternal Lineage test analyzes specific segments of the Y-chromosome which is only found in males.
 And because the Y-chromosome is passed largely unchanged from father to son, DNA results from a male participant today can be used to represent the paternal lineage dozens of generations into the past.

 Are you a male whose surname is Sutherland (or a female whose father, grandfather, brother or paternal Uncle or cousin is a Sutherland)?
-Would you like to find out about your deep ancestry and whether or not you are relatesd to other Sutherland's throughout the globe who are also participants in our 'Sutherland DNA Project'?
-Then follow the link below to get started: http://www.familytreedna.com/group-join.aspx?Group=Sutherland
+Or do you descend from ancestors who came from the North of Scotland?
+Would you like to find out about your deep ancestry and whether or not you are relatesd to other's throughout the globe who are also participants in our 'Sutherland DNA Project'?
+Then follow the link below to get started: http://www.familytreedna.com/public/Caithness/

 In addition to helping to expand your family tree, the Paternal Lineage test also provides insights into your Ancient Ancestry stretching back many thousands of years.
 Learn about where your ancient ancestors migrated and settled as humans spread throughout the continents.